Decision-making responsibility/parenting time/contact/support

 You can get help from a Family Law Information Centre at the courthouse if you have a final court order and you want to ask the court to change it.
 You must qualify for this service.

 If there is a legal aid lawyer (called advice lawyers) available, you can get 20 minutes of free general advice.
 The advice lawyer may also give you a referral to a family law service centre.
-See if you qualify for advice lawyer services.
+Visit advice lawyer services to check if you qualify.

 If you do not qualify for legal aid services and you do not have a lawyer, visit our Making a motion to change without a lawyer page for more information.